 - Which cod liver oils passed our tests for freshness and purity

 - Direct comparisons and quality ratings of vitamin A supplements, including cost comparisons

 - How vitamin A supplement labels are changing from IUs to micrograms RAE (retinol activity equivalents) and what you need to know when reading them

 - Recommended daily intake and dosages of vitamin A

 - Which foods are rich in vitamin A or beta-carotene

-- Concerns, drug interactions, and potential side-effects of vitamin A from retinol (or retinyl palmitate -- the form in cod liver oil) and beta-carotene
+- Cautions when using vitamin A, including potential drug interactions, interactions with other supplements, potential side-effects of vitamin A from retinol forms (such as retinyl palmitate) and beta-carotene